Boris Johnson threatens a no-deal Brexit as Britain and France fight over fish

 “Fish aren’t always where the consumers are,” Usherwood said.
 “The nice, simple narrative that we should be able to fish in our waters neglects what happens to the fish after you catch it.”

-Barrie Deas, chief executive of National Federation of Fishermen’s Organizations, said the British fishing industry has been “badly treated” by the E.U.
+Barrie Deas, chief executive of the National Federation of Fishermen’s Organizations, said the British fishing industry has been “badly treated” by the E.U.

 When Britain joined the European Economic Community — the precursor to the E.U. — in the 1970s “fishing was really sold out.
 It was considered expendable, and that tied us into an asymmetric and exploitative relationship for 40 years,” he said.